SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 ### Wifi:
 The Wifi component handles all the communication to the TCP/IP stack.
 It may also optionally make calls to SNTP, and handle Wifi Provisioning (not included in this base project)

-### ESP-IDF:
-This is the primary library that Espressif creates to provide you all the services that you need, but where is Arduino?
-Now that you're an expert, or becomming an expert, you won't need an intermedia library like Arduino, or MongooseOS.
-Intermediate libraries can add trouble with tricky problems or unreachable bugs that you just can't fix.
-If you can accept the Esp32 hardware product and its IDF library, then the whole world is your oyster, and it is up to you to master key concepts and produce the best product possible with Esp32 hardware.
-If you can master the IDF, then no one on the planet can make a smaller, better, faster, Esp32 application than you can.

 ## Tasks
 Behind the scenes, the IDF starts a number of tasks which are important to be aware of.
 A complete task list can be generated with the printRunTimeStats() function which is located in system_diagnostics.   (printRunTimeStats() is a special function and you'll need to be aware of its limited use.)